NithishNithi/go-jenkins-mcp/README.md

 **Solutions:**
 - Verify API token is valid and not expired
-- Ensure username/password are correct
+- Ensure username is correct
 - Check that the user has necessary permissions
 - Regenerate API token if needed